 Students will design and build a total of 9 pieces over the two year period as they develop a signature style of their own.
 The goal is to be producing gallery quality work after two years.
 Projects have been chosen to teach certain methods, techniques, and approaches while at the same time allowing each student room to explore his or her own style.

 At the close of this two year period, the Distance Mastery Program finishes with a one day critique and graduation.

 As a prerequisite, prospective students must take a week long Masterworks Level class before registering for the Distance or Local Mastery Program.
 These concentrations are a perfect introduction to the Studio, working with program director Gary Rogowski, the travel issues you may face, and the effort required to be a Mastery student.
 Please check our class pages for this term's Masterworks class.

-For those students who have received the prospectus and want to submit an application fee or pay tuition use this link.
-Mastery Payments.
+For those students who have received the prospectus and want to submit an application and fee use this payment link.
+Application fee.